matheusede/matheusede/README.md

 <details>
   <summary>🗽 English</summary>

-### Hey, how you´re doing?
-I´m Matheus Marcolino and welcome to my github! ✌️
+### Hey, how you're doing?
+I'm Matheus Marcolino and welcome to my github! ✌️

 ## I´m a computer science student and software developer!

-- 🎓 I´m currently on the second period of my Computer Science degree at PUC-Minas.
+- 🎓 I'm currently on the second period of my Computer Science degree at PUC-Minas.
 - 📑 My current projects are a scientific calculator and a update to my RPG game, wich will include a graphic interface to the game.
 - 💹 2021 goals: Contribute on open source projects.
 - 🎼 More about me: I love to play guitar and bass!